hbkzqp/TextFragmentsMatch/ReadME.md

 The Main entry point, but we do not use it, we use Unit test to show the result.

 ## Unit Test
-FOr this project, we do not min file IO, so I directly use the Unit test for run all the cases.
+For this project, we do not care file IO, so I directly use the Unit test for run all the cases.
 #### MatchTextUnitTest
-We just need to run all unit test in this file, it contains all the test case I can get.
+We just need to run all unit test in this file, it contains all the test cases in my mind.